Drunken Aviator Lands in City Centre, 1956

-So it was that a hundred or so of the empire’s most important Dukes, Counts and clergymen congregated in the meeting hall of the Church of St Peter in the summer of 1184.
+So it was that a hundred or so of the empire’s most important Counts, Dukes and clergymen congregated in the meeting hall of the Church of St Peter in the summer of 1184.
 Yet there was a hidden danger unbeknown to all and it would shortly spell the doom of many present.

 The noblemen took their seats whilst the King sat apart from the highborn rabble in an alcove.
 The floor was wooden and creaked loudly as men moved over it.
-They took their seats and some looked down nervously, feeling how loose it felt, yet said nothing.
+They took their seats and some looked down nervously, feeling how under-strain it was.

 Child Drowned for an Hour Survives, 1986